 Are you tired of removing your downspouts every time you mow?
 Consider installing a hinge where the lowest elbow meets the section of downspout that runs into your yard.

-Try to remove as much of the old sealer as you can, and make sure the area you're sealing is completely dry.
+Remove as much of the old sealer as you can, and make sure the area you’re sealing is completely dry.
 Home centers usually stock seam sealer near the gutter parts.